AN ORIGINAL HAWAIʻI MUSICAL

 SHOW CREATOR

-An entrepreneur, songwriter, and playwright who firmly embraces the belief that the art of songwriting is an organic process nurtured by the myriad experiences one encounters throughout their lifetime.
-From an early age, he found himself captivated by Princess Ka’iulani’s beauty, yet was unaware of the profound depth of her intellect and unwavering courage.
+An entrepreneur, songwriter, and playwright who firmly embraces the belief that the art of songwriting is an organic process nurtured by the myriad experiences one encounters throughout one’s lifetime.
+From an early age, he found himself captivated by Princess Ka’iulani’s beauty yet was unaware of the profound depth of her intellect and unwavering courage.

 DIRECTOR